toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-09-25-BlazCTF-2024-Writeups.md

 }
 ```

-This means that we simply need to adjust the right parameters so that we transfer in nothing, perform no swap, and set the desired token to sweep as `inp.tokenMintSy`.
-Pendle also has [public examples](https://github.com/pendle-finance/pendle-examples-public/blob/main/src/StructGen.sol) on encoding the `InputStruct`, so we can use that as part of our POC:
+This means that we need to pass the correct parameters so that no `transferFrom` takes place, no swap takes place, and that desired token to sweep is set as `inp.tokenMintSy`.
+Pendle also has [public examples](https://github.com/pendle-finance/pendle-examples-public/blob/main/src/StructGen.sol) on encoding the `TokenInput` struct, so we can use that as part of our POC:

 ```javascript
 abstract contract StructGen {
     // EmptySwap means no swap aggregator is involved SwapData public emptySwap;
     ...
     function createTokenInputStructForPOC(address tokenInput, uint256 netTokenIn, address swap) internal view returns (TokenInput memory) {
     return TokenInput({
         tokenIn: 0x000000000000000000000000000000000000dEaD,